andrewchambers/janetsh/README.md

 # Janetsh Internals

-Internally janetsh is implemented as a low level C library for the janet programming language with a small launcher that does some necessary setup/teardown.
+Internally janetsh is implemented as a low level C library for the janet programming language, a janet library and a small launcher that does some necessary setup/teardown.

-At the medium level janetsh is a set of janet functions and macros that perform shell job control, control user input and manage your command pipelines.
+The janet main implementation is a set of janet functions and macros that perform shell job control, control user input and manage your command pipelines.

 At the highest level the user is presented with an